 - Priority will be given to Indiana residents

-- Student must be in the top 25% of their graduating class and have at least a 1070 SAT score (old) or 1140 SAT score (new) on the 1600 scale (math and critical reasoning sections only), or 23 ACT score
+- Must be in the top 25% of their graduating class and have at least a 1070 SAT score (old) or 1140 SAT score (new) on the 1600 scale (math and critical reasoning sections only), or 23 ACT score

-- Cumulative high school GPA of 3.0 or higher
+- Have a cumulative high school GPA of 3.0 or higher

-- Student must have at least a B grade in all math and science courses
+- Have at least a B grade in all math and science courses

-- Student must supply at least two (2) letters of recommendation from teachers addressing the student's potential to conduct research
+- Povide the full names and emails of at least two references from teachers addressing the student's potential to conduct research

 - Minimum 25 credit hours earned